vigetlabs/microcosm/docs/testing/overview.md

 # Testing Microcosm

-We've put a lot of careful planning in to making Microcosm easy to test.
+We've put a lot of careful planning into making Microcosm easy to test.
 In this section, we'll cover our basic testing setup.
 Additional sections touch on the individual pieces of Microcosm.